 At the celebration, staff from each care home shared powerful stories of how they incorporate music into care and the benefits this has for both staff and residents alike.
 The impact of the staff’s great work can been seen in the positive effects on residents’ well-being.

 We continue to work with home carers and care facilities, including Avery residencies, during this difficult lockdown period and are constantly exploring new ways to bring the power of music to those who need it.
-We’re encouraging everyone to connect through music and create a personal playlist for a loved one.
+We’re encouraging everyone to connect through music and create a personalised playlist for a loved one.
 To get started with a playlist, check out our top tips and conversation starters.

 Find out more about the benefits of integrating playlists into care by watching Avery’s excellent video below.